grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Split it... in the fucking cargo hold, you said?
 So then we're fuckin' fucked, eh?
 Haven't I always fucking said that cargo hold's too fucking big, and it should have bulkheads?
 The fucking boat won't float if it's flooded, eh, Capt' Percy?
 That's what you're fuckin' thinking right now, ain't it?
 You probably didn't want to even fucking tell me because you know that we're fuckin' fucked!"
 She threw her piece of machinery at the wall, where the loose assembly separated and sent small parts flying far into the black corners of the lower engine room.

 "For fuck's sake Chips, yes, we're fucked, but we're not _fuckin'_ fucked, not yet...
-I need you to take one of the guys, go in there, and see if you can stop it and patch it so we don't get to the point where we _are_ fuckin' fucked.
+The port ballast tank absorbed most of the impact, so it's not like the pressure hull is split wide open.
+I need you to take one of the guys, go into the cargo hold, and see if you can stop it and patch it so we don't get to the point where we _are_ fuckin' fucked.
 Right?"

 "Ah, fuck ya, Capt'."
-Chips started climbing up the ladder towards Percy without looking at her.
+Chips started climbing up the ladder toward Percy without looking at her.

 "Your fucking attitude!
 Listen to me," Percy held her arm.
 "Good or bad, I need regular reports.
 Get Owen up and get him helping you."